Hyperrcompute/Nodeflare-Docs/docs/overview/overview-what-can-hyperrcompute-do.md

 ---
 id: overview-what-can-hyperrcompute-do
-title: What can Hypercompute do
+title: What can Hyperrcompute do
-sidebar_label: What Hypercompute can do
+sidebar_label: What Hyperrcompute can do

 ---
-# ⚡ What Can Hypercompute Do?
+# ⚡ What Can Hyperrcompute Do?

-> Hypercompute is a decentralized GPU marketplace — connect to powerful GPUs around the world, or share your own and earn.
+> Hyperrcompute is a decentralized GPU marketplace — connect to powerful GPUs around the world, or share your own and earn.
 No setup.
 No middlemen.

-Here’s what you can do with Hypercompute:
+Here’s what you can do with Hyperrcompute:

 1. 🧠 **Run AI/ML workloads on remote GPUs**
    Instantly connect to decentralized GPUs for model training, fine-tuning, or inference — all without cloud accounts or DevOps.